LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 2021-06-07 15:30:42.420 00000001    INFO   com.ibm.fhir.schema.app.Main SCHEMA CHANGE: OK
 ```

 Use `--tenant-key-file tenant.key.file` to direct the action to read the tenant-key from file.
-If the file exists the tenant key (up to 44 characters is read from the file.
-If the file does not exist, the generated tenantKey is written out to the file.

 ### Update the stored procedures and functions for FHIRDATA (and not FHIR_ADMIN) (Db2 and PostgreSQL)